 For that reason, treatment has to be personalized, tailored to your individual needs.
 When you enter an addiction treatment program, you will sit down with your therapist, and together, you will formulate a treatment plan that addresses each of your most pressing needs.

 Not everyone who has a substance use disorder knows they need to make a change.
 For some, the process of realizing they have a problem that needs treatment is difficult.
-For that reason, addiction treatment needs to readily available as soon as a person decides to seek treatment.
+For that reason, addiction treatment needs to be readily available as soon as a person decides to seek treatment.
 Plus, for people who are in an active addiction that involves illicit substances, each hit can be dangerous.
 For instance, someone who’s using heroin may encounter a dose that includes the powerful synthetic opioid fentanyl and overdose.
 Getting into treatment quickly can help avoid dangerous consequences.

 If you’ve completed detox or inpatient treatment and it’s time to move onto an intensive outpatient program, the transition also needs to be seamless.
 Detoxification is an important step; it’s usually not enough to facilitate long-lasting recovery for someone who has become addicted.
 Clinicians should help you make it to the next level of care in treatment.